Our Awesome Guide to Family-Friendly Wine Tasting in South Africa

 It was set on a small vineyard and were surrounded by mountains and vines.
 In the mornings, there was usually a cloud layer draped over the mountains and it was spectacular to walk amongst the vines before heading out for the day.

-The Franschhoek weather can be warmer and drier than other wine areas in the summer months so the pool was very welcome.
-The cottage is a little way out of Franschhoek town centre so you would need a car.
+The Franschhoek weather can be warmer and drier than other wine areas in the summer months so the pools in each of these places were very welcome.

 Somerset West Wine Farms